Shanu-Git2002/firebase_project/README.md

 ## How to Install

 * Clone the project onto your local machine.
-* Then cd SahiNotes
+* Then cd vite-project
 * npm install
 * npm start
-* Visit your app at http://localhost:3000.
+* Visit your app at  http://localhost:5173/